-Environmental Officer - Atha Phillips - 512-974-2132
+Environmental Office - Leslie Lilly - 512-974-2619

-PLANS
+Plans

-- EO 1.
-The note under the Land Use Plan Site Metrics chart states that 54% impervious cover is based on gross site area, please give the impervious cover using net site area per SOS rules.
-It is likely the same number, do not include manmade slopes. - EO 2.
-Exhibit C states that the Hill Country Roadway Ordinance (HCRO) will not apply.
+EO 1 The note under the Land Use Plan Site Metrics chart states that 54% impervious cover is based on gross site area, please give the impervious cover using net site area per SOS rules.
+It is likely the same number, do not include manmade slopes.

+Update 1 EO 1 - Comment cleared

+EO 2 Exhibit C states that the Hill Country Roadway Ordinance will not apply.
 Why are you not able to meet these requirements?
+Please let us know specifically what portion of the HCRO your project cannot meet.

+Update 1 EO 2 - Pending discussion with applicant.
+Issues to resolve related to HCRO

+- The items listed as "modified" in the HCRO Standards Table, Exhibit C, are not entirely represented in the Code Modification Table.
+Additionally, for those items listed as modified, an explicit justification must be provided for their modification. - Regarding 25-2-1123 in the table, is the existing park road access being modified or improved? - Regarding 25-2-1124 in the table, the reference to "See Site Metrics Table" does not provide information about building heights. - Regarding 25-2-1022, clarify how the code section is being modified for LU1 and exceeded for LU2. - Regarding 25-2-1023 & 25-2-1025, provide explicit justification for these modifications. - Regarding 25-2-1026, clarify what is implied by the designation of a parking lot as permanent.

-Please let us know specifically what portion of the HCRO your project cannot meet. - EO 3.
-Remove Note #7 from Exhibit C, not all of these are allowed by code, impervious cover should be based on actual numbers and not have exceptions to lower the number.
-For example, porous pavement within the Edwards Aquifer Recharge Zone is not considered impervious. - EO 4.
-Exhibit D, there is a note about Co-Locating Irrigation.
-Manipulating re-irrigation times was suggested so that the re-irrigation could be moved out of the greenbelt.
-This will not be supported if re-irrigation is still located within the greenbelt.
+EO 3 Remove Note #7 from Exhibit C, not all of these are allowed by code, impervious cover should be based on actual numbers and not have exceptions to lower the number.
+For example porous pavement within the Edwards Aquifer Recharge Zone is not considered impervious.

+EO 4 Exhibit D, there is a note about Co-Locating Irrigation.
+Manipulating reirrigation times was suggested so that the reirrigation could be moved out of the greenbelt.
+This will not be supported if reirrigation is still located within the greenbelt.

-- EO 5.
-This comment is pending the Law Department confirming that the proposed development has the right to re-irrigate using the deed provided. - EO 6.
-This comment is pending infiltration test in the proposed re-irrigation greenbelt areas.
+EO 5 This comment is pending the law department confirming that the proposed development has the right to re-irrigate using the deed provided.

+Update 1 EO 5 - Comment cleared.

+EO 6 This comment is pending infiltration test in the proposed re-irrigation greenbelt areas.
 If re-irrigation is proposed in the greenbelt, a better location may be the old landfill that was recently restored.